History

 Viceroyalty (1542-1824)

-This is end of an era, the demise and final nail on the coffin to one of the greatest Empires to ever exist.
+This is end of an era, the demise and final nail in the coffin to one of the greatest Empires to ever exist.
 The last resisting Neo-Inca State was located in Vilcabamba.
 The Incas kept fleeing further south towards the dense Jungle.
 Vilcabamba is located a considerable distance from the city of Cusco is rarely visited today.
 Another structured that could have been another possible last site of the Incas is the massive site of Choquequiroa.
 It´s 3 times the size of Machu Picchu, at the edge of Cusco and the Amazon Jungle.
 The last battle was fought in archeological site of Ollayantaytambo in 1537.
-The Incas are believed to have abandoned Machu Picchu because it was such a sacred location for them.
+It is not known why The Incas abandoned Machu Picchu there are many theories as to why, non confirmed.
 The Spanish never even knew of its existence until it was rediscovered by Hiram Bingham in 1911.

 Fight for independence (1811-1824)